Ninja-Squad/ninja-squad.github.com/_posts/2018-03-28-angular-cli-6.0.md

 This opens great possibilities for large project, and for developers to open source libraries of useful components and services!

+A slightly annoying thing right now: when you make a change to the library source, you'll have to rebuild it manually if you want the rest of the project to see it, because there is no watch mode for `ng build` in a library (yet).

 ## A new architecture

 The CLI as you knew it has been broken down into several small pieces